scalableminds/webknossos/docs/tooling.md

 - Our official Python library for working with webKnossos datasets, skeleton and volume annotations and for downloading/uploading data from your webKnossos instance through the REST API.
 - Read & write webKnossos datasets and *.wkw files (raw image data and volume segmentations)
 - Read & write *.nml files (skeleton annotations)
-- Download, modify, and upload datasets to webKnossos
+- Download, modify and upload datasets to webKnossos

 ## webKnossos Cuber